-Some of the applications’ settings can be modified in a file called settings.json
+Some of the applications’ settings can be modified in a file called settings.json.

 If this file is not present when the program starts it will be automatically

-created on first run, copied from settings_default.json
+created on first run, copied from settings_default.json.
+This allows you to

 xcopy new releases without worrying about overwriting your previously customized